KewBridge/CalamusTraits/README.md

 ## How to Run the Scripts

-**The following instructions outline how to run description generation scripts for the *Ceratolobus* group***
+### The following instructions outline how to run description generation scripts

 1. You must have completed the 'Set Up' steps as found above
-2. Run `make ceratolobus_descriptions` to generate descriptions.
+2. Run `make *_descriptions` to generate descriptions.
+Where * can be *ceratolobus*, *daemonorops*, or extras.
 It takes ~20 mins to generate 6 full species descriptions.

-**The following instructions outline how to run quantitative trait extraction scripts for the *Ceratolobus* group***
+### The following instructions outline how to run quantitative trait extraction scripts

 1. You must have completed the 'Set Up' steps as found above
-2. Run `make ceratbolobus_outputs/quantitative_traits.csv` to extract quantitative traits from species descriptions.
+2. Run `make *_outputs/quantitative_traits.csv` to extract quantitative traits from species descriptions.
+Where * can be *ceratolobus*, *daemonorops*, or extras.

-*Scripts can be customised by the user to target different species.
-Here, I use *Ceratolobus* to demonstrate the workflow.
+### Alternatively, to run all scripts associated with a group

+- Run `make ceratbolobus`, `make daemonorops`, or `make extras`

 ## Citation